 Let’s not confuse you more, but look at an example that will give a clearer picture.

-With the arrival of new airline companies entering the market, all the others needed to cut their flight prices.
+With new airline companies entering the market, all the others needed to cut their flight prices.

 Services such as food, bag checking, and other services that the airlines can make up for the “lost money” will charge you extra.

 - Lower pricing of the core product invites the customer, whereas higher pricing of the captive (accessories) products balances the profit margins.

 - As the customer base increases because of the low pricing of core products, the sales of captive products also rise.